Beesham/ShopifyMerchantStore/README.md

 ## Demo

-Demo of working application [HERE](https://drive.google.com/open?id=1lSlpIKRpdchV-jvCyrw1gTs6YZidjJDu)
+Demo of working application [HERE](https://drive.google.com/file/d/1pggZyzZELsWckd4-Ja0FmiLlq1A0sdAG/view?usp=sharing)
 ## Known Bugs/Limitations/Features(Depending on your point of view)

 * No up navigation as all screens are implemented as fragments hosted by a single activity
 * Searching for an item will replace the existing fragment, thus, when the back button is pressed, the previous fragment is popped e.g if 2 searches are performed in continuity the back button will pop the 1st search's results.
 * Can't search for all 3 field at once when searching for an item
+* Navigating from Details to Tags then pressing back button will show All Products list on top of tags list

 ## Key Concepts applied